oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * Change Controller: IETF
 * Specification Document(s): [](#status-list-token-cwt) of this specification

-## CWT Status Mechanisms Registry {#cwt-iana-registry}
+## COSE Status Mechanisms Registry {#cwt-iana-registry}

-This specification establishes the IANA "CWT Status Mechanisms" registry for CWT "status" member values and adds it to the "CBOR Web Token (CWT) Claims" registry group at https://www.iana.org/assignments/cwt.
+This specification establishes the IANA "COSE Status Mechanisms" registry for CWT "status" member values and adds it to the "CBOR Object Signing and Encryption (COSE)" registry group at https://www.iana.org/assignments/cose.
 The registry records the status mechanism member and a reference to the specification that defines it.

-CWT Status Mechanisms are registered by Specification Required {{RFC8126}} after a three-week review period on the cwt-reg-review@ietf.org mailing list, on the advice of one or more Designated Experts.
+OSE Status Mechanisms are registered by Specification Required {{RFC8126}} after a three-week review period on the cose-reg-review@ietf.org mailing list, on the advice of one or more Designated Experts.
 However, to allow for the allocation of names prior to publication, the Designated Expert(s) may approve registration once they are satisfied that such a specification will be published.

-Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register CWT Status Mechanism: example").
+Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register COSE Status Mechanism: example").

 Within the review period, the Designated Expert(s) will either approve or deny the registration request, communicating this decision to the review list and IANA.
 Denials should include an explanation and, if applicable, suggestions as to how to make the request